-A K type thermocouple is attached to the frost shield (3) to monitor the ethane temperature and is shown in Figure 3.
-The liquid ethane temperature is not stable and constantly increasing because the cooling setup never reach a state of equilibrium.
-This is due to the constant evaporation of the primary cryogen, liquid nitrogen, whom boiling temperature, 77 K is lower than the melting point of ethane, 89.7 K. This imply to refill the liquid nitrogen in (1) every 30 minutes.
+A K-type thermocouple is attached to the frost shield (3) to monitor the ethane temperature and is shown in Figure 3.
+The liquid ethane temperature is not stable and constantly increases because the cooling setup never reaches a state of equilibrium.
+This is due to the constant evaporation of the primary cryogen, liquid nitrogen, since its boiling temperature, 77 K is lower than the melting point of ethane, 89.7 K. It is therefore necessary to refill the liquid nitrogen in (1) every 30 minutes.
 (2) needs to be lifted out of (1) and carefully re-inserted once (1) is refilled.
 This procedure must be repeated 4 times (as can be seen in Figure 3) until the desired amount of liquid ethane has been reached corresponding to ¼ L, or a filling level 2 to 3 cm below the top of the reaction vessel.
 This operation takes 2 hours to be completed.
-Before the next step, water droplet introduction into the cryogen, liquid nitrogen can be topped up if the temperature is too high, the ethane pipe has to be removed from inside the reaction vessel whom height can be adjusted with a lab jack to be closer to the nozzle.
+Before the next step, where water droplets are introduced into the cryogen, liquid nitrogen can be topped up as necessary if the temperature is too high.
+The ethane pipe has to be removed from inside the reaction vessel, with its height adjusted with a lab jack to move it closer to the nozzle.

 Water droplet production and introduction